jmjuanes/editable/README.md

-# tonic
+# Kori

-Web based notebooks.
+> Web based notebooks.
 Ideal for prototyping, exploration and presentations.